krunalbadlani/IS21MTECH14008-PD-workshop/README.md

 ![o](https://github.com/krunalbadlani/IS21MTECH14008-PD-workshop/blob/main/images4/we%20can%20see%20our%20design%20yay.png)
 ![o](https://github.com/krunalbadlani/IS21MTECH14008-PD-workshop/blob/main/images4/successfull%20synthesis%20with%20tns%20and%20wns.png)

-We now tinker the switches to bring that wns and tns down to 0 , ( keep in mind to prep the design overwriting the previous run using prep -design name -tag date_runs -overwrite to let your synthesize everytime and not skip it)
+We now tinker the switches to bring that wns and tns down to 0 , ( keep in mind to prep the design overwriting the previous run using prep -design name -tag date_runs -overwrite to let your synthesize everytime and not skip it):

 ![o](https://github.com/krunalbadlani/IS21MTECH14008-PD-workshop/blob/main/images4/tinkering%20synth%20switches.png)

-We choose the following strategy and see the subsquent results
+We choose the following strategy and see the subsquent results:

 ![o](https://github.com/krunalbadlani/IS21MTECH14008-PD-workshop/blob/main/images4/delay%203%20buffer%204.png)
 ![o](https://github.com/krunalbadlani/IS21MTECH14008-PD-workshop/blob/main/images4/delay%203%20area%20and%20vsdinv.png)
 ![o](https://github.com/krunalbadlani/IS21MTECH14008-PD-workshop/blob/main/images4/delay%203%20wns%20and%20tns.png)

 We can see the merged.lef with our inverter !

 ![o](https://github.com/krunalbadlani/IS21MTECH14008-PD-workshop/blob/main/images4/meged%20lef%20with%20vsd.png)

-We will now follow the flow of subsequent steps but theres a tweak, to avoid the following error we use the flow mentioned below it
+We will now follow the flow of subsequent steps but theres a tweak, to avoid the following error we use the flow mentioned below it:

 ![o](https://github.com/krunalbadlani/IS21MTECH14008-PD-workshop/blob/main/images4/error%20in%20floorplan%20.png)
 ![o](https://github.com/krunalbadlani/IS21MTECH14008-PD-workshop/blob/main/images4/new%20flow.png)